Pavement edge drop-off poses a particular hazard when vehicles leave the roadway.

 The effectiveness of the Safety Edge has not been well studied, but one study provided a crash modification factor (CMF) of 0.943.
 Additionally, it provided a benefit-cost ratio of 4.4 for roadways with paved shoulders and 4.63 for roadways with unpaved shoulders (Graham et al. 2008).

 The Safety Edge was applied during a large number of paving projects in Iowa during the 2011 to 2013 construction season.
-More information about the safety benefits of the Safety Edge is provided in this technical brief.
+More information about the safety benefits of the Safety Edge is provided in this technical brief, Evaluation of Safety Edge Benefits in Iowa.

 Use of the Safety Edge was also included in Lane-Departure Safety Countermeasures: Strategic Action Plan for the Iowa Department of Transportation (Nambison and Hallmark 2011).